This guidance is for England, Scotland and Wales

 • available to you without them having to ask for it

-The indication of any charges for postage, packing or delivery of a product must be unambiguous, easily identifiable and clearly legible.
+The indication of any charges for postage, packing or delivery of a product must be clear and easy to understand.

 For goods sold in bulk, a trader must show the unit price.
 In general, a trader must show the unit price in sterling (the price for a kilogram, a litre, a metre, a square metre or a cubic metre) of goods sold from bulk.
 This is where the goods are weighed and measured at your request, such as fruit and vegetables or cooked meats.